Green-Software-Foundation/if-unofficial-plugins/src/lib/ccf/README.md

 `Embodied Emissions = estimated metric tons CO2e emissions from the manufacturing of datacenter servers, for compute usage`

-You can read a detailed explanation ofn the calculations in the [CCF docs](https://www.cloudcarbonfootprint.org/docs/methodology/) and see the code for our manifestementation in [this repository](../../src/lib/ccf/).
+You can read a detailed explanation ofn the calculations in the [CCF docs](https://www.cloudcarbonfootprint.org/docs/methodology/) and see the code for our implementing in [this repository](../../src/lib/ccf/).

 ## Usage

-In IEF, the plugin is called from a `manifest`.
+In IF, the plugin is called from a `manifest`.
 A `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
 This is interpreted by the command line tool, `if`.
 The plugin input is expected to contain `duration`,`cpu/utilization`, `cloud/vendor` and `cloud/instance-type` fields.

 You can see example Typescript invocations for each `cloud/vendor` below: